 When you are having difficulty making ends meet while you wait for your settlement funds to come in, the thought of taking out another loan and putting yourself in further debt can seem foolish.
 However, lawsuit loans are unlike recourse loans.
 With a lawsuit loan, your creditworthiness is irrelevant.

 With a traditional loan, financial institutions will have you fill out an application that reviews your credit report and score to determine whether they should issue you a loan and, if so, what your interest rates should be.
-The lower your credit score translates to a higher interest rate on a traditional loan.
+A lower credit score translates to a higher interest rate on a traditional loan.
 Fortunately, lawsuit loans are also unlike traditional loans in that they do not have compound interest.

 When to Apply for Pre-Settlement Funding